SystemD

 [Unit]

-Description=Minecraft Server - %i
+Description=Minecraft Server in a Screen - %i

 Wants=network-online.target